metamorph-inc/openmeta-mms/docs/getting_started/introduction/introduction.rst

 The :ref:`installation` chapter explains how to set up the OpenMETA tools on your computer.

-The :ref:`concepts` and :ref:`tutorials` chapters explain the key concepts and modeling elements used when building and editing OpenMETA models and then guide the user through the building and analysis of a simple LED example model.
+The :ref:`led_tutorial` guides the user through the building and analysis of a simple LED example model.

 The :ref:`walkthroughs` chapter showcases a couple of example models that demonstrate the power of the OpenMETA tools.